-LANDFIRE (LF) Remap is a comprehensive vegetation and fuels mapping effort designed to produce new base maps of the LF product suite.
-Consistent methodologies and processes - including access to the most current satellite imagery, contemporary data sources and software and hardware technologies - will be combined with broadening program partnerships to create a product that improves upon the updated versions of legacy LF National.
-Learn more about the LF Remap.
+LANDFIRE (LF) Remap is a comprehensive vegetation and fuels mapping effort designed to produce new LF product suite base maps.
+Consistent methodologies and processes include access to the most current satellite imagery, contemporary data sources and software and hardware technologies.
+This approach should provide significant improvements to all previous LF versions.

-LF Remap Summary Description - was published in the fall of 2015 to provide the current overall strategy for LF Remap.
-The paper presented information in a question and answer format addressing questions users may likely have.
+LF Remap Summary Description - published in 2015 describes a summary outline on LF Remap.
+Information is presented in a question and answer format to address questions users may have.